alexdchiu/pirates-booty/README.md

 and
 python manage.py migrate

+To run the tests for workouts or users.
+For workouts; run the command ' python -m pytest '
+For Accounts; run the command ' python manage.py test '

+If you get an error that says that you don't have permissions to create a Database; you need to get into the pgadmin server and add permissions allow it to create a database.

 ## Functionality

 This website is designed so that users can create an account, log in, and have a wheel that populates an external API to showcase either a random workout, or a filtered workout selection based off of desired targeted muscle and intensity.